Are you looking to fix the RTC connecting Discord issue?

 - Choose a server region from the drop-down menu.

-- Save your modifications and re-test the connection.
+- Save your modifications and re-test your connection.

 A Virtual Private Network (VPN) enables you to link to different websites via secured channels.
 It functions in the same way as a proxy, however without actually altering the traffic.